|

 The 40-20-40 function works differently.
 The activation of one neuron has to exceed 0.6 (default, above 60 percent of the activation range).

 All other activations of further classes have to be below 0.4 (below 40 percent of the activation range).
-Otherwise, the pattern remains
+Otherwise, the spectral pattern

 'extrapolation'' criterion